The definitive guide to streaming services in Ireland

 While nothing on the likes of Netflix or Prime Video, what Channel 4 does offer is an ability to watch great British and international content for free, such as 'It's a Sin', 'Derry Girls', 'Catastrophe', 'Gogglebox', 'This Way Up', 'The Inbetweeners' and much more.

 Unsurprisingly for a free service, viewers will be subject to advertising.
-However you'll usually have to sit through far fewer ads than if watching live on your TV.
+However you'll usually have to sit through fewer ads than if watching live on your TV.

 HBO Max

-HBO Max (now rebranded as just Max in the US) is the streaming service from American cable channel HBO, which is behind truly iconic TV shows such as 'Sex and the City', 'The Sopranos', 'Succession', 'Curb Your Enthusiasm', 'Game of Thrones', 'The Wire', 'Veep', 'Six Feet Under', 'Mare of Easttown', 'Big Little Lies', 'True Blood' and much, much more!
+HBO Max (now rebranded as just Max in the US) is the streaming service from American cable channel HBO, which is behind truly iconic TV shows such as 'Sex and the City', 'The Sopranos', 'Succession', 'Curb Your Enthusiasm', 'Game of Thrones', 'The Wire', 'Veep', 'Six Feet Under', 'Big Little Lies', 'True Blood' and much, much more!

 It launched in the US in 2020 for $14.99 a month (or $9.99 a month with adds) and started rolling out in Europe the following year.